ggouws/HPC_RNAseq/README.md

   ```
   cp -r /mnt/parscratch/users/bi1gg_shared/your_project_data/* /mnt/parscratch/users/$USER/my_project/raw_data/
-  # The source directory is an example; the precise location will be provided
+  # The source directory is an example; the precise location will be provided to you
   ```

-  If you have downloaded your (or other) data to your personal computer, you'll need to transfer this to the HPC.
+  If you have downloaded your data to your personal computer, you'll need to transfer this to the HPC.
   You can download the data generated through NEOF using the links ('wget' links) and resources that CGR provide.
   Please be sure that you download the raw data.
 Links will be provided to download trimmed data, but since you will be doing your own QC, you'll have greater flexibility when you have access to the raw data.
 To transfer data